 Visit Valentia Island Lighthouse at Cromwell Point and tour one of the great lighthouses of Ireland.
 This magnificent place acts as a guiding light to bring in vessels from the sea and lead them through the entrance of Valentia Harbour.

 Marvel at the lighthouse’s balcony and the looming light standing at a mighty 16 metres.
 Right by the turbulent Atlantic Ocean, the building was originally staffed by a single keeper with his family on site.
+Since November 1947 the light has been automated.

 Come here on a clear day and spot the UNESCO World Heritage Site Skellig Michael and the remote Blasket Islands in the distance.